Transmission Courses and Classes

 Automatic transmission training comes in the form of certificate or associate's degree programs.
 Some schools work with car...

-Transmission mechanics, also known as technicians, specialize in repairing and maintaining the hydraulic pumps, couplings and...
+Transmission mechanics or technicians specialize in repairing and maintaining the hydraulic pumps, couplings and gear trains of...

 Several vocational schools, community colleges and 4-year universities offer associate and bachelor's degree programs in...